CasualPokePlayer/GSE/.github/ISSUE_TEMPLATE/bug_report.md

 **User setup:**
  - OS: [e.g. Windows 10, macOS 11, Debian 12, etc]
- - GSR Version [e.g. v1.2.3]
+ - GSE Version [e.g. v1.2.3]

 **Crash Log/Config File**
-If applicable, upload the gsr_crash.txt file.
-If possible, also upload the gsr_config.json file.
+If applicable, upload the gse_crash.txt file.
+If possible, also upload the gse_config.json file.

 **Additional context**
 Add any other context about the problem here.